innovation-growth-lab/ccid-transcript-theme-finder/README.md

 ## Bootstrap condensation approach

-The tool uses a bootstrap sampling approach for theme condensation that provides more robust and reliable results than alternative single-pass methods:
+The tool uses a multi-round bootstrap sampling approach for theme condensation:

-1. **Multiple bootstrap samples**: Generates multiple (default: 5) different random orderings of themes
+1. **Multiple bootstrap rounds**: Generates multiple (default: 5) different random orderings of themes in each round
-2. **Co-occurrence network**: Builds a network where themes are nodes and edges represent how often they are grouped together
+2. **Co-occurrence network**: Builds a network where themes are nodes and edges represent how often they are grouped together across rounds
 3. **Louvain clustering**: Applies community detection algorithms to find optimal theme clusters based on co-occurrence probabilities
+4. **Iterative refinement**: Repeats the bootstrap process on condensed themes until no further combinations are possible

-## Session Tracking and Progress Monitoring
+## Session tracking and progress monitoring

 The tool provides tracking of theme evolution and session coverage:

-- **Session Count Tracking**: Counts unique sessions associated with each theme at different processing stages
+- **Session count tracking**: Counts unique sessions associated with each theme at different processing stages
-- **Theme Lineage**: Complete tracking from initial granular themes through condensation to final refined themes
+- **Theme lineage**: Tracking from initial granular themes through condensation to final refined themes
-- **Cross-Session Analysis**: When processing multiple sessions, tracks which themes appear across different sessions
+- **Cross-session analysis**: When processing multiple sessions, tracks which themes appear across different sessions

 ## Output format